Silver Wing Medal

-This Silver Wing Medal is a military decoration awarded by Armed Forces of the Philippines to Philippine and allied military personnel.
-The Silver Wing Medal is awarded in only one class, and may be awarded by the Chief of Staff of the Armed Forces of the Philippines; the Commanding General, PAR Area Command; and Major Service Commanders.
-The award is given for "meritorious achievement while participating in aerial flight and a single act of merit or for participation in sustained operations activities against the enemy while in an aerial flight."
+This Silver Wing Medal (SWM) is a military decoration awarded by Armed Forces of the Philippines given to military personnel for "meritorious achievement while participating in aerial flight and a single act of merit or for participation in sustained operations activities against the enemy while in an aerial flight."

-Appearance
+Description

+Obverse

-The Silver Wing medal is made of silver colored metal.
-The design consists of a pair of silver wings sweeping from the bottom of the medal, nearly to the top.
+The Silver Wing medal is made of silver colored metal, consisting of multiple elements.
+A pair of silver wings with seven feathers on each wing sweep from the bottom of the medal, nearly to the top.
 Between the tips of the two wings are three five-pointed stars in relief superimposed on two chevrons, one below the other.

-Centered on the medal is a paratrooper helmet in relief placed above three arched bands at the base of the wings.
+Centering the wings is a combat helmet (i.e. paratrooper helmet) superimposed behind three arched bands at the base of the wings.

+Reverse

+The words "SILVER WING" and "MEDAL" are written at the reverse of the medal, in two lines, respectively.

+Service Ribbon

-The ribbon is white with a red central stripe, edged in yellow, and blue edges on each side.
+The ribbon is white with a red central stripe bordered in yellow, then in white, and blue edges on each side.

+Appurtenances

+Every subsequent award of the SWM to an individual shall be appurtenant with an Anahaw Leaf, and is awarded as follows: